 Room in the Inn

 This Winter Shelter program operates from November through March each year, with participation from almost 200 congregations throughout Middle Tennessee.
 These volunteers provide safe shelter, warm meals, showers, clothing, and fellowship for our neighbors who are struggling with homelessness, hunger, and cold.

 The program was founded in 1986 by Fr.
 Charles Strobel, a Roman Catholic priest at the time, who started with the offer of peanut butter and jelly sandwiches to the homeless near his Church.
 This concept, inspired by Godʼs love, is now a model in 36 other cities.
 Love your neighbors, y’all!

 Relay for Life

-The American Cancer Society is on a mission to free the world from cancer, but until that is achieved, they continue to fund and conduct research, share expert information, support patients, and spread the word about prevention.
-St. Philipʼs has had teams to participate in their Relay for Life fundraiser since 2014.
-The event also honors those who battle cancer, and remember those who lost the battle and are no longer with us.
+The American Cancer Society is on a mission to free the world from cancer.
+Until that is achieved, they continue to fund and conduct research, share expert information, support patients, and spread the word about prevention.
+St. Philipʼs has had teams participate in their Relay for Life fundraiser since 2014.
+The event also honors those who battle cancer and remember those who lost the battle and are no longer with us.

 St Philip’s supports our local Community Partners in efforts to share the love of Christ with the world.